 The data breach resulted in the theft of the personal data of around 7 million individuals.

-On November 10, a known hacker forum user going by the nickname “Pompompurin” posted a thread taking credit for the data breach and announcing the sale of the stolen data.
+On November 10, a known dark web hacker forum user going by the nickname “Pompompurin” posted a thread taking credit for the data breach and announcing the sale of the stolen data.

 Pompompurin also posted evidence showing that they were the party behind the hack.